Covid-19 Homecare Q+A

 How do you deliver services to high risk clients?

 Our service continues to deliver quality care high risk patients.
 Where necessary some patients care has and continues to evolve into instances which live in care is provided in order to minimise the risk of infection.
-Our services offer flexibility in care options and choosing the right care for the patient is always at the heart of everything we do. requiring the same nursing team We treat all of our clients with the most protection and safety, however, for those who may be more at risk.
+Our services offer flexibility in care options and choosing the right care for the patient is always at the heart of everything we do.
+We treat all of our clients with the most protection and safety, however, for those who may be more at risk.
 Those of who are elderly or have pre-existing medical conditions such as asthma, diabetes, or heart disease are at higher risk of becoming severely ill if they contract the infection.

 What measures can I take to minimise the risk of contracting COVID19 from a healthcare visitor?